 Introduction

 Applying high level parallel runtimes to data intensive applications is becoming increasingly common [1].
-Systems such as MapReduce and Hadoop allow developers to write applications that distribute tasks to remote environment that contains the data which following the paradigm “moving the computation to data”.
+Systems such as MapReduce and Hadoop allow developers to write applications that distribute tasks to remote environment where contains the data, which following the paradigm “moving the computation to data”.
 The MapReduce programming model has been applied to a wide range of applications, and attracts a lot of enthusiasm among distributed computing communities due to its easiness and efficiency to process large scale distributed data.

-However, its fixed and flat data processing paradigm does not directly support relational operations that have multiple related inhomogeneous input data stream.
-This limitation causes the difficulties and inefficiency when using Map-Reduce to simulate relation operations like Join which is very common in database.
-For example, the classic implementation of PageRank with MapReduce is just found to be very in-efficient because the simulating of Join with MapReduce costs lots of network traffic during the computation.
-Besides the effort of optimizing MapReduce PageRank requires developers have sophisticated knowledge on web graph structure.
+However, its rigid and flat data processing paradigm does not directly support relational operations that have multiple related inhomogeneous input data stream.
+This limitation causes the difficulties and inefficiency when using Map-Reduce to simulate relational operations like Join which is very common in database.
+For example, the classic implementation of PageRank is very inefficient due to the simulating of Join with MapReduce causing lots of network traffic for the computation.
+Further optimization of PageRank requires developers to have sophisticated knowledge on web graph structure.

-Dryad [2] is a general purpose runtime that processing data intensive applications on Windows platform.
-Dryad lies between MapReduce and database, and it can address some of limitations of MapReduce systems.
-DryadLINQ [3] is the programming interface for Dryad which aims to enable developers make a wide range of data parallel applications in an easy and efficient way.
+Dryad [2] is a runtime that supports data intensive applications on Windows platform.
+Dryad lies between MapReduce and database, which addresses some of the limitations of MapReduce systems.
+DryadLINQ [3] is the programming interface for Dryad that aims to enable developers make a wide range of data parallel applications in an easy and efficient way.
 It automatically translates LINQ programs written by .NET language into distributed computations run on top of Dryad system.
 For some applications, writing DryadLINQ programs are as simple as writing sequential programs.
-Besides, DryadLINQ and Dryad runtime can make the optimized job execution plan and adaptively change the plan during the computation.
-All this process is handled by DryadLINQ/Dryad without much additional effort from developer side.
-For example, implementing PageRank with DryadLINQ GroupAndAggregate() operator can achieve better performance because it can dynamically construct a partial aggregation tree to reduce the number of intermediate records that transferring across the compute nodes during the computation.
+DryadLINQ and Dryad runtime optimizes the job execution plan and dynamically makes changes during the computation.
+All this process is handled by DryadLINQ/Dryad but transparent to users.
+Our experiments show when implementing PageRank with DryadLINQ GroupAndAggregate() operator because it can dynamically construct a partial aggregation tree to reduce the number of intermediate records that transferring across the compute nodes during the computation.

-In this paper, we will explore the easiness and efficiency of using DryadLINQ to implement three classic scientific applications and we classified them into three design patterns.
+In this paper, we will explore the easiness and efficiency of using DryadLINQ with three classic scientific applications and further classify them into three design patterns.
 The contributions of this paper are:

 We studied the task granularity that improve LINQ’s support for coarse-grain parallelization with DryadLINQ CTP data model and interface.